aws-amplify/docs/docs/start/getting-started/fragments/angular/data-model.md

 };
 ```

-Next, update the class to list all items in the database by running a `ListRestaurants` query when the app starts by implementing [OnInit](https://angular.io/api/core/OnInit) and storing the items in an array:
+Next, update your `AppComponent` class so that it will list all restaurants in the database when the app starts.
+To do so, implement [OnInit](https://angular.io/api/core/OnInit) add a `ListRestaurants` query.
+Store the query results in an array.

 ```javascript
 import { APIService } from '../API.service';